lorax786/resolve-install-scripts/README.md

 1. Clone this repository and switch to its directory.
 2. Run the script as the **root** user.
 The installer verifies this and exits if it is not executed with elevated privileges.
-3. To allow the script to download Resolve packages, create an optional `.install_config` file in the project root with:
+3. To allow the script to download Resolve packages, create an optional `.config` file in the project root with:

    ```
    FILES_API_KEY=<Files.com API key>